Fisheries Accounting: Integrating Stock Assessment

 Recruitment and natural growth

-The high natural variability in recruitment creates substantial uncertainty in stock projections, which must be acknowledged in asset account compilation.
+The two most common stock-recruitment models are the Beverton-Holt (recruitment increases with SSB toward an asymptotic maximum) and Ricker (recruitment declines at very high SSB due to density-dependent effects)[9].
+High natural variability in recruitment creates substantial uncertainty in stock projections that must be acknowledged in asset account compilation.

 Fishing and natural mortality